Skip to main content

 • November 10, 2021

 For Actinic Keratosis "I'm using Efudex on my forehead - the second time that I have been asked to treat this area for AK - although previously I was prescribed a stronger lotion that had a more sudden reaction.
-Anyway I am now in week 3.
-My forehead feels very tight and hot (Some discomfort sleeping) & yes it feels sore and looks awful with very red blotches.
+Anyway, I am now in week 3.
+My forehead feels very tight and hot (some discomfort sleeping), and yes, it feels sore and looks awful with very red blotches.
 What is surprising is the patches being worked on are lower on my forehead than I anticipated - I had felt the sun damage areas higher up on a receding hairline but not these just above and to the sides of my eyebrows.
-Yes, it is painful and looks horrid (but shows that it's working) but I've invested in a flat cap to hide at least some of the horrors.
-I also volunteer at a Cancer charity so know that staff and probably customers too, will be understanding whilst treatment is ongoing.
-I encourage everyone to try to keep going and to stay the course, but of course to speak with your GP or the skin clinic if you are finding it v hard.
-Take care folks!"
+Yes, it is painful and looks horrid (but shows that it's working), but I've invested in a flat cap to hide at least some of the horrors.
+I also volunteer at a cancer charity, so I know that staff and probably customers too will be understanding whilst treatment is ongoing.
+I encourage everyone to try to keep going and to stay the course, but of course to speak with your GP or the skin clinic if you are finding it very hard.
+Take care, folks!"

 8 / 10